Let’s work together toWARDS a solution to minimise the conflict and enable you both to move forward.

 Unless there are exceptional circumstances, the law provides that you must attempt to resolve your family law dispute (parenting and/or property) by mediation before applying to the Federal Circuit and Family Court of Australia.

 Mediation allows you both to control the outcome.

 I am passionate about changing the way families experience the legal process following separation.
 I have dedicated my career to family law with a focus on amicable separation solutions to minimise conflict, costs and Court intervention.

-I take a gentle but confident approach in facilitating future focused discussions with practical guidance and support.
+I take a gentle but firm approach in facilitating future focused discussions with practical guidance and support.
 In my role as a mediator, I am independent, neutral and cannot provide legal advice.